-$250,000 bond for deputy charged in Casey Goodson shooting
+Ohio deputy asks to move Casey Goodson case to federal court

-COLUMBUS, Ohio (AP) — The Ohio sheriff’s deputy who shot Casey Goodson Jr. in the back five times pleaded not guilty Friday to charges of murder and reckless homicide nearly one year after the killing of Goodson on Dec.
+COLUMBUS, Ohio (AP) — The Ohio sheriff’s deputy who shot Casey Goodson Jr. in the back five times pleaded not guilty Friday to charges of murder and reckless homicide and asked that the case be moved into federal court nearly one year after the killing of Goodson on Dec.
 4, 2020.

+Attorneys for defendant Jason Meade argue that, as a member of a U.S. Marshals Service fugitive task force, Meade was acting as a federal agent at the time of the shooting.

+“Meade’s primary responsibilities were to assist other team members in arresting violent fugitives and other felons,” Steve Nolder, an attorney representing Meade, said in a federal court filing Friday.
+“As such, on December 4, 2020, Deputy Meade was acting as a federal officer when he shot Casey Goodson, Jr.”

+Meade “was acting on his own and in his independent authority as a Franklin County Sheriff’s Deputy within his home jurisdiction when he encountered Mr. Goodson, and throughout the subsequent incident leading to Mr. Goodson’s death,” Tobin said in a Dec.
+11, 2020 statement

+A message seeking comment was left with the Franklin County special prosecutors trying the case in state court.

-A magistrate set bond for defendant Jason Meade at $250,000, which Meade’s attorney said he expected Meade to post Friday.
+At Friday’s court hearing, a magistrate set bond for Meade at $250,000, which another Meade attorney said he expected Meade to post Friday.
 The bond angered a lawyer representing Goodson’s family, who noted a typical bond for a murder charge is $1 million.

 “What is a Black life worth in this justice system in America?” said attorney Sean Walton, who added: “We saw and heard the prosecutors in the room today say that there’s nothing that Casey did whatsoever that led to his death.”